Year: 2008 - ongoing

 Whenever I travel to a new city or country I try to find postcards that are printed completely black and state the name of the place as being depicted by night.
 These postcards are becoming harder to find with the joke apparently having now become somewhat old.

 Postcards of places, cities and countries usually seek to reveal all that is fantastic about them.
-Glossy images of spectacularly lit landmarks fill the souvenir shops peddling a holiday brochure ideal of a place that relates more to a state sponsored fantasy than the disappointing tourists reality.
+Glossy images of spectacularly lit landmarks fill the souvenir shops peddling a holiday brochure ideal of a place that relates more to a state sponsored fantasy than the reality experienced by the disappointed tourist.

 What guide books and travel agents have perhaps eroded over time is a sense of our own individual discovery.
 The books tell us what to see, where to see it and obviously how good it is.
 All of it is 'exceptional', 'the finest', and 'unique'.
 Cities and exotic locations are further mediated through the movie lens of Hollywood and the world.
 America even ran an advertising campaign once here in the UK that said 'You've seen the movies, now visit the set'.